wp-plugins/plugins-garbage-collector/readme.txt

 You are welcome!
 Help me in the bug hunting, share with me new ideas about plugin further development, contribute to the source code and link to your site will appear here.

 == Changelog ==
+0.5.1
+14.05.2010
+* German translation is updated

 = 0.5 =
 * 12.05.2010
 * Italian translation is added
 * Lost translation domain inserted into a few places in the source code.
-Translators a welcome to update their work :).
+Translators are welcome to update their work :).

 = 0.4 =
 * 03.05.2010